 We took an amazing hike on March 17, 2016!!!
 We walked the entire way up the Koko Crater Railway Trail, totaling between 1000 and 1100 stairs!!!
 We even brought our dog, Maui, and he loved it!
 Sophia walked all the way up to the top and pretty much the entire way down all by herself with little to no complaints!
 I held her hand for most of the way down, simply because of the steepness of the stairs, but she wasn’t carried or pampered and did an amazing job!!!
 The view at the top was absolutely spectacular!!!!!
 We reached the top and ate some sandwiches for our lunch before walking around and exploring the top.
 The visibility was so great that we could see the outline of Molokai.
 There is a tunnel at the top leading into an old bunker that was pretty interesting to walk around inside.
-Stephen even found a geocaching coin from Germany that has been in there for a few years!!!
 Part of the way up the stairs there is a spot where the stairs are no longer on the solid ground, but rather form a bridge.
 It was so fun, although challenging for the kids and dog with their tiny legs, but it was so great!!!
 I highly recommend this hike to anyone visiting Oahu.
 We spent a total of about 4 hours round trip on the stairs, but this is MUCH longer than it typically takes.
 Tiny legs, but slow and steady was safe and still fun!

 I am a bit late posting this, but I have been busy with packing, cleaning, and classes.
 We had our first land adventure earlier this month!
 It obviously wasn’t our first ever, but it was our first since starting this blog.